vert-x3/vertx-maven-service-factory/README.md

 This `VerticleFactory` is used in the same way as the `ServiceVerticleFactory`, using the same prefix `service:`

+The only difference is that the version number in the service identifier is mandatory as this is needed to resolve the artifact from
+Maven properly, e.g.:

+The verticle can be deployed programmatically e.g.:

+    vertx.deployVerticle("service:com.mycompany:clever-db-service:1.0", ...)

+Or can be deployed on the command line with:

+    vertx run maven:com.mycompany:clever-db-service:1.0

 ## Making it available

 Vert.x picks up `VerticleFactory` implementations from the classpath, so you just need to make sure the`ServiceVerticleFactory`